Photographs reveal the unintended beauty of machines

 Like beauty itself, however, the photos possess a subjective ambiguity.

-One image that has proven especially controversial (and earned Wiper the ire of animal rights activists) shows perfectly arranges rows of of pigs' corpses hung up in slaughterhouse.
-The soft lighting and smooth skin somehow distract from the raw flesh visible through long slits down the pigs' bodies.
+One image that has proven especially controversial (and earned Wiper the ire of animal rights activists) shows perfectly arranged rows of of pigs' corpses hung up in a slaughterhouse.
+The soft lighting and smooth skin somehow distract from the raw flesh visible through long slits down the animals' bodies.

 What if, rather than finding beauty in unexpected places, the photo sugarcoats a process that, to some, is inherently ugly or immoral?